tylergitco/smart-file-organiser/README.md

 # Smart File Organiser

-A Python program I built to organise messy folders (especially uni files) by actually reading what’s inside the files instead of just relying on filenames.
+A content-aware Python file organiser I built to organise messy folders (especially uni files) by actually reading what’s inside the files instead of just relying on filenames.

 It’s designed for situations where everything is named like `Lecture 1`, `Tutorial 2`, etc., and normal file sorting doesn’t work.

+---

+## Tech used

+- Python
+- pypdf
+- python-pptx
+- JSON

 ---